 22. COMMUNICATIONS

-All communications by designers with University personnel must be agreed with the ESS Project Manager.
-Where references are made in this document regarding contact with ESS personnel, the ESS Project Manager will set up meetings and coordinate at each relevant stage of the RIBA Plan of Work.
+All communications by designers with University personnel must be agreed with the EsTates & Facilities Project Manager.
+Where references are made in this document regarding contact with University personnel, the Estates & Facilities Project Manager will set up meetings and coordinate at each relevant stage of the RIBA Plan of Work.

 SUSPENDED CEILINGS